FCC wants details on AT&T, Comcast, T-Mobile data plans

 Comcast is rolling out its own live streaming TV service in six states called “Stream TV” that would not count usage against data caps if using Comcast services.

-AT&T said the company is “reviewing the letter and will respond as appropriate.
-We remain committed to innovation without permission [from regulators] and hope the FCC is too.”
+An AT&T spokesman said the company is “reviewing the letter and will respond as appropriate.
+We remain committed to innovation without permission and hope the FCC is too.”

 A Comcast spokeswoman said the company looks forward to participating in the FCC’s fact-gathering process.